sud0n1m/iamnotaprogrammer.com/_posts/2012-08-25-Straight-Talk-MVNO-ATT-45-per-month-virgin-mobile.md

 ---
 layout: post
-title: "Cutting your iPhone bill from $107 to $45"
+title: "Cut your iPhone bill from $107 to $45"
 ---

 How would you like to cut your iPhone cell phone bill by over half?
 Mine went from $107.11 in July to $45.